Skip Ribbon Commands

 (Comment from Subsidy Participant)

-The NIH Childcare Subsidy Program Total Adjusted Household Income eligibility level is $100,000 (line 11 on your IRS1040 tax form) and Percentage Levels of Subsidy Assistance cover up to 100% of the participant's childcare expenses (not to exceed $5,000 per year).
-These new changes became effective as of January 1, 2023.
+The NIH Childcare Subsidy Program Total Adjusted Household Income eligibility level is $100,000 (based on most recent IRS Form 1040, 1040A, or 1040 EZ Adjusted Gross Income line) and Percentage Levels of Subsidy Assistance cover up to 100% of the participant's childcare expenses (not to exceed $5,000 per year).

 Click on the NIH Child Care Subsidy Program flyer below for more information.